jennyton88/general-tips/blender/notes.md

 - `g`: grab any part of the mesh to move around
 - `e`: extrude a new part of the mesh from your starting point, can also type numbers to specify length of extrusion
 - `r`: rotate mesh, can type in angle for exact measurements
 - `f`: create new edges between vertexes, faces between edges
+- `k`: knife tool to create new edges across faces
+- `ctrl / CMD + a`: Create loop cuts along faces, can create new vertexes on edges too
+- `shift + n`: to recalculate normals

 ## Others